Prerequisites

 Creating new users

 Creating new users is a fundamental part of managing access within Keycloak.
-Follow these steps to create a new user in a realm and generate a temporary password:Password policy
+Follow these steps to create a new user in a realm and generate a temporary password:Navigate to users

 A client represents an application instance that is associated with a specific realm.Adding an OAuth 2.0 client